Every day, around 5 p.m., I fall into a black hole.

 None of us really wants to do anything, it’s the end of the day, after all.
 Yet, bedtime is still a distant perspective and I’d rather Mark run outside than in the living room.

 “Nope.” (unless it’s Thursday, it’s free after 5 p.m.)

 “I go play.
 I go play!
 I GO PLAY!
 WATER!
 WATER!”

 Fuck.
 The splash pad is on.

 I sound like a killjoy, I know.
-Look, I love water and I believe in free-range parenting, making mess, having fun and all.
+Look, I love water and I believe in free-range parenting, making messes, having fun and all.